Description of Data Formats

 - Correlation Variance: The variance of the cross-correlation values over the entire search space.
 Used to calculate the scaled MIP.

-- Phi: The angle which (in degrees) produced the MIP value.
+- Phi: The angle (in degrees) which produced the MIP value.

 - Theta: The angle (in degrees) which produced the MIP value.